eyulf/homelab/terraform/README.md

 ## General Assumptions

 - Regular users of Terraform will note that remote states are not being used.
-While this goes against best practise, this is intentional for the following reasons.
+While this goes against best practice, this is intentional for the following reasons.

   1. As a personal homelab, this environment is primarily maintained by a single user.
   2. No cloud resources are being managed or configured by this repository.
   3. In the event a state file gets corrupted or goes missing, the state data can be re-imported into a new state file.

+- The [`dmacvicar/libvirt`](https://github.com/dmacvicar/terraform-provider-libvirt) provider module is used to for KVM resources.
-- The primary provider module used is [dmacvicar/libvirt](https://github.com/dmacvicar/terraform-provider-libvirt).
+- The [`carlpett/sops`](https://github.com/carlpett/terraform-provider-sops) provider module is used to decrypt data encrypted by [SOPS](https://github.com/mozilla/sops) with [age](https://github.com/FiloSottile/age).

 ## Infrastructure

-The [infrastructure](infrastructure) directory contains all infrastructure configuration seperated into distinct parts with their own states.
+The [infrastructure](infrastructure) directory contains all infrastructure configuration separated into distinct parts with their own states.
 This reduces the blast radius from a potential misconfiguration taking out all infrastructure at once.

 ### Hypervisors